 Everyone talks about partnership.
-But talking about collaboration isn’t the same as doing it.
-Genuine collaboration is hard, especially when it requires working across sectors and systems.
-Ineffective partnerships can be wasteful and challenge traditional power dynamics.
+But talking about partnerships isn’t the same as doing it.
+Genuine partnership is hard, especially when it requires working across sectors and systems.
+Ineffective partnership can be wasteful and challenge traditional power dynamics.
 It can be regarded more as a charming concept than as a legitimate practice to improve outcomes.
 Partnering isn’t the clear answer to every problem.
 Partnerships must add value and create positive outcomes.
 To be effective, partnering must create a whole that is greater than the sum of the individual parts.
 So what does it take to build deep and meaningful partnerships that will drive system-wide change?

 Check-in Diagnostic Tool

 A recent Lankelly Chase research study identified nine specific conditions as the foundation for effective partnerships.
 The conditions are adaptive and interdependent, evolving as people, relationships, and priorities change.
 The nine-point list was designed as a check-in diagnostic tool - to be used before beginning a new partnership and referred to regularly to help a partnership thrive.

 1. Impact must trump organization’s needs: Focusing on outcomes for the community and people must eclipse the boundaries and needs of individual organizations.

 2.Citizen/client needs are the center of the collaboration: The client is placed at the center of the partnership’s decisions and approaches.
 Citizens, stakeholders and beneficiaries provide input where appropriate.
 As the saying goes: “It can’t be about us without us.”